the-other-mariana/computational-geometry/voronoi/README.md

 This will be the Sweep Line that will travel from top to bottom, and we will call it T. This will be implemented as a Binary Search Tree, where the three can have two types of nodes:

 - **Internal Node** is any node that is not a leaf.
 This will contain a value that will be a tuple of points (Left point, R point) that will represent the intersection of two parabolas defined by the point and the sweep line Y level.
-It will also hold a pointer to its edge in the diagram.
+It will not have a pointer.

 - **External Node** is any node that is a leaf in the tree, which means it does not have any child.
 This node will store a value of just one point, representing the parabola defined by that point and the known sweep line Y level.
 It will also hold a pointer to its circle event where it will disappear from the sweep line.